serverless/dashboard/docs/product/traces.md

 To do this we provided a set of tools for analyzing Traces

-## Spans

-A Trace contains a set of Spans associated with and displayed in the style of a Gant Chart.
-This chart provides you with context for when, and how long various subsequent interactions took.

-For more details about Spans see our [Example Trace](#example-trace).

-## Tags and Metrics

-Each Trace has some optional metrics (like Duration and Memory) as well as Tags we use to filter, and chart them.
-These details are exposed in the Trace Detail view.

 ## Explorer View

 Similar to our [Metrics View](metrics.md) the Trace Explorer provides you a